sio-salt/molgeom/README.md

 A Simple Python library for molecular geometry manipulation.

+> **Note**: `molgeom` is under active development.
+The implemented features and method names may change in future updates.
+Please check the repository regularly for the latest information.

 ## ✨ Key Features
 - Read and write molecular geometries:
   - Formats supported: XYZ, Gaussian input, GAMESS input, CIF, POSCAR.